-Caffeine is a major contributor to adrenal fatigue.
-Unfortunately, it’s also the first thing most people turn to when they start feeling tired.
+Caffeinated drinks are a major contributor to adrenal fatigue.
+Unfortunately, they’re also the first thing most people turn to when they start feeling tired.

-Weaning yourself off coffee may take a few weeks.
+Reducing your coffee consumption may take a few weeks.
 Start by cutting out your afternoon coffee, then gradually reduce the strength of your morning cup.